veepee-oss/gingerspec/README.md

 `mvn clean install -Dmaven.test.skip=true` (tests skip temporarily)

-If you want to execute all the integration tests in the library
+If you want to execute all the integration tests in the library, please take a look at the docker-compose file for more information

 #### Execution